 If you played this game, what would you do to maximize your payout?
 And, what does this computer game have to do with you living your purpose everyday?

-, behavioral economist Dan Ariely describes what happened when he offered this game to real people.
+In his book Predictably Irrational, behavioral economist Dan Ariely describes what happened when he offered this game to real people.
 I'm guessing you'll be surprised by what happened and what it means for the way you should approach your purposeful life.

 If you receive the periodic Mighty Purpose email, then you may have noticed at the bottom of the mails the following: